AzeemUllah/bootstrap-select/README.md

 - Added option for custom caret icon class
 - Added option for thumbnails in `<option>`
+- Added aria-hidden="true" for all icons
+- Changed cursor for optgroup headers to 'default'
+- Suppressed checkmark element if not multi-select
+- Decoupled iconBase class so you can mix and match
 - Removed using `<option>` value as title (uses `<select>` title by default)
+- Removed showContent option (add data attribute to show)
+- Removed showIcon option (add data attribute to show)
+- Removed showSubtext option (add data attribute to show)
 - Minor code optimizations

 ## Usage